srahkmli/music-box-android/README.md

-# MusicPlayer
+# Android Music Box

-MusicPlayer is a music player application with an interactive user interface, designed for easy access and control over your music collection.
+Music Box is a music player application with an interactive user interface, designed for easy access and control over your music collection.
 The app allows users to play MP3 songs, create playlists, and manage music in various ways.
 With intuitive features like searching and adding songs to playlists, it ensures a seamless music experience.

 ## Key Features